ENERGY STAR Score for Retail Stores and Supermarkets

 - Percent of the Building that is Heated and Cooled

 - Release Date.
-The ENERGY STAR score for retail stores was released in October 2007.
+The ENERGY STAR score for retail stores and supermarkets is updated periodically as more recent data becomes available:

-This document presents details on the development of the 1 - 100 ENERGY STAR score for retail stores.
+This document presents details on the development of the 1 - 100 ENERGY STAR score for retail stores and supermarkets.
 More information on the overall approach to develop ENERGY STAR scores is covered in our Technical Reference for the ENERGY STAR Score, available at www.energystar.gov/ENERGYSTARScore.
-The subsequent sections of this document offer specific details on the development of the ENERGY STAR score for retail stores.
+The subsequent sections of this document offer specific details on the development of the ENERGY STAR score for retail stores and supermarkets.